tamu-edu/ORATOR-ATLAS/README.md

 - [RUGD](http://rugd.vision/)
 - [YCOR](https://theairlab.org/yamaha-offroad-dataset/)

-The converted datasets are available upon request.
+The converted datasets are available upon request or can be created using this package.

 ## Installation